aaugustin/myks-gallery/README.rst

 ---

 *Under development*

+This version uses the Django file storage API for all operations on files, making it possible to use services such as Amazon S3 or Google Cloud Storage for storing photos and thumbnails.
+It introduces the ``GALLERY_PHOTO_STORAGE`` and ``GALLERY_CACHE_STORAGE`` settings.
+They supersede ``GALLERY_PHOTO_DIR`` and ``GALLERY_CACHE_DIR``.

+When upgrading to 0.5 or later, you should clear the cache directory.
+Previously cached thumbnails and exports won't be used by this version.

+It also include some smaller changes.

 * Switched ordering of albums to always show the most recent albums first.
 * Allowed customizing the number of photos in album previews.